-Late filing penalty letters delayed as HMRC focus on potential no-deal Brexit demands
+HMRC late filing penalty letters due to no-deal Brexit demands

 HMRC have announced that the late filing penalty letters, due to have gone out in February to taxpayers who had failed to complete their online tax returns by the 31st January, have been delayed.